|Best All-Around Hatchet||Husqvarna 13 in. Wooden Handle Hatchet||Check Price||

 To sharpen a hatchet, use a bastard mill file on the edge, or buy a sharpening puck with both a coarse and a fine side.
 Always wear gloves to protect hands and fingers.

-Using a hatchet effectively—whether it’s a general use model or a tool made specifically for camping or survival—can be one of the most satisfying experiences in the outdoors.
-Just match the model and design of the hatchet to the job at hand, and you’ll be amazed at how quickly the work goes—and at how much fun it is to swing a well-made hatchet.
+Using a hatchet effectively — whether it’s a general use model or a tool made specifically for camping or survival — can be one of the most satisfying experiences in the outdoors.
+Just match the model and design to the job at hand, and you’ll be amazed at how quickly the work goes — and at how much fun it is to swing a well-made hatchet.